Malmö: 2000s and later

 Further redevelopment of the now disused south-western harbour followed; a city architecture exposition (Bo01) was held in the area in 2001, and its buildings and villas form the core of a new city district.
 Designed with attractive waterfront vistas, it was intended to attract, and has been successful in attracting, the urban middle-class.

 Since 1974, the Kockums Crane had been a landmark in Malmö and a symbol of the city's manufacturing industry, but in 2002 it was disassembled and moved to South Korea.
 In 2005, Malmö gained a new landmark with completion of Turning Torso, the tallest skyscraper in Scandinavia.
 Although the transformation from a city with its economic base in manufacturing has returned growth to Malmö, the new types of jobs have largely benefited the middle and upper classes.

 In its 2015 and 2017 reports, Police in Sweden placed the Rosengård and the Södra Sofielund/Seved district in the most severe category of urban areas with high crime rates.
-In 2023, however, the situation in Södra Sofielund/Seved was deemed as improving, and it was re-categorised to a risk area, the less severe category.
+In 2023, however, the situation in Södra Sofielund/Seved was deemed as improving, and it was re-categorised to being a Vulnerable area, the less severe category.

 Malmö is currently growing fast and detailed work is being planned near the Malmö Central Station, in a district called Nyhamnen.
 Nyhamnen will provide 9,000 new housings, two larger buildings for offices and courts.
 It is expected to be complete around 2040–2050.

 The Middle Eastern crisis (2023–present) has had an impact in Malmö, which has a large population with roots in the region.
 Following the 2023 Hamas-led attack on Israel, public celebrations were reported in Malmö, leading to the suspension of cooperation between the Jewish community and the Islamic Academy.
 During Eurovision 2024, which was held in Malmö, demonstrations were held in the city against Israel's participation.
 SVT reported in 2024 that Palestinian flags had become more prominent in the cityscape, and a roundabout in Möllevången, previously nicknamed "the drug roundabout," has been renamed by some locals as the "Gaza Roundabout."
-Antisemitism remains a concern in Malmö, with reported incidents increasing since the conflict began.